2.A.40 The Nucleobase/Ascorbate Transporter (NAT) or Nucleobase:Cation Symporter-2 (NCS2) Family

 YicO of Escherichia coli

 Purine base permease, GhxP or YjcD.
 Transports purines such as guanine, hypoxanthine, and xanthine.
-Also transports mutagenic modified purines such as 6-N-hydroxylaminopurine (HAP), 2-amino-HAP (AHAP), 6-mercaptopurine, 6-thioguanine, 1-methylguanine, 8-azaguanine, 6-thioguanine and 2-aminopurine (Kozmin et al. 2013; Papakostas et al. 2013).
+Also transports mutagenic purines such as 6-N-hydroxylaminopurine (HAP), 2-amino-HAP (AHAP), 6-mercaptopurine, 6-thioguanine, 1-methylguanine, 8-azaguanine, 6-thioguanine and 2-aminopurine (Kozmin et al. 2013; Papakostas et al. 2013).

 YjcD (GhxP) of E. coli